UniOfGreenwich/softwareproject_-team2/README.md

 Stakeholders, including developers, designers, and other team members engaged in the system development process, should be informed about the created state chart diagram through appropriate documentation and communication.
 The system's behaviour can be understood by consulting this documentation, which can also be helpful during the implementation stage.
 One may effectively create state chart diagrams to represent a system's behaviour by following these steps.
 Requirements relevant to the system being modelled and its scope should be taken into consideration when determining the amount of detail and complexity of the diagram.

+### UML State chart for Student User:
+This UML state chart represents the flow of the library system for the student user.
+It starts with the student user selecting "Student" on the first screen and then proceeds through the login process, validation of credentials, and confirmation.

+The student user can then choose options from the app menu, such as balance management or renting books.
+Each option has its own set of actions and interactions with the database, payment gateway, and user interface.
+The state chart provides a visual representation of the different states and transitions in the library system for the student user.

+### UML State Chart for Staff User:
+This UML state chart represents the flow of the library system with the staff user as the main focus.
+It starts with the LaunchApplication state, where the user is presented with the option to select either Staff or Student login.
+Depending on the choice, the user is directed to the respective login page (StaffLogin or StudentLogin).
+After a successful login, the user is directed to the MainApplication state.

+In the MainApplication state, the staff user is presented with a menu that includes options for Student Management, Account Management, and Book Search.
+Selecting any of these options leads to the corresponding states.
+For example, selecting Student Management leads to the StudentManagement state, where the staff user can view/update student records.

+Navigating further into the options within Student Management, such as Edit, Delete Student Account, Check Balance, Payoff Balance, and Rent Books, leads to their respective states.
+Similarly, the Account Management state allows the staff user to view/update accounts, and the Book Search state enables the staff user to search for books and perform actions like viewing book details and borrowing books.

+The Check Balance, Payoff Balance, and Rent Books states provide additional information or actions related to the selected student's account.
+The ShowBalance, ShowPayoff, and ShowRentBooks states allow the staff user to go back to the previous states.
+This UML state chart provides a visual representation of the library system's flow and the various states and transitions involved in the staff user's interactions.

 ## Conclusion